-I am a professional qualified and experienced Integrative Psychotherapist, Advanced Hypnotherapist, Life Coach, and a Licensed NLP Master Practitioner.
+I am a professional qualified and experienced Integrative Psychotherapist, EMDR Therapist, Advanced Hypnotherapist, Life Coach, and a Licensed NLP Master Practitioner.
 I combine all my skills and experience to produce a treatment that is tailored to your needs.

 The Insomnia treatment is available at the Manchester practice, and also online through Skype.

 (See the consultation fees page for short-term therapy session prices.)

 When you are committed to make the inner changes you need to learn about, manage and take control your insomnia, simply phone me on 0161 881 4333 or Click here to email to make an appointment now.

 When considering the rest of your life, what value do you place on your well-being?

 NOTE: Before booking it is very important that you get your symptoms diagnosed by a medical practitioner or doctor, as insomnia or sleep problems can sometimes be symptoms of other conditions.

 I recommend booking an Initial Consultation/Assessment Session first.
 This gives us the chance to begin to explore your issues and your requirements further, give you honest answers to any questions you might have, give you a realistic estimate of the number of sessions you may require and begin the process of change.

 I practice from a consulting room in my home located in Chorlton in South Manchester, close to junction 7 & 8 of the M60 and the end of the M56.